 Most of the newer cameras to date are equipped with tap to focus.
 Simply touch the screen on your subject and lickity split your subject is in focus.
-My camera doesn’t have the Tap to Focus feature but other cameras I love to shoot with (Fujifilm XT20/30) offer this and I love it.
-Also a great feature for people with shaky hands.
+My Nikon D750 does not have the Tap to Focus feature, but other cameras I love to shoot with (Fujifilm XT20/30) offer it.
+Tap to focus is an excellent feature for those shooters who have shaky hands.

 Using Live View Mode widens your ability to shoot otherwise hard or impossible shots.
 For example fire up the camera and hang your camera blindly over a fence and hope for the best is a surefire way for a blur.
 Activate the LCD and see what you’re shooting.
 Other examples, Puddles or just putting the camera in a lower slot.